Design-Based Research in Education

 14. Graduate Students Writing Design-Based Research Dissertations, Susan McKenney & Thomas Reeves

 15. Fostering Techno-Mathematical Literacies in Higher Technical Education: Reflections on Challenges and Successes of Design-Based Implementation Research, Nathalie J. van der Wal, Arthur Bakker, Albert Moes, & Paul Drijvers

 About the EditorsZoi A. Philippakos

-, PhD, is Assistant Professor in the Department of Theory and Practice in Teacher Education at The University of Tennessee, Knoxville.
+, PhD, is Associate Professor in the Department of Theory and Practice in Teacher Education at The University of Tennessee, Knoxville.
 Her research interests include reading and writing instruction in K–12 and postsecondary classrooms, strategy instruction with self-regulation, and teacher professional development.
 She collaborates with teachers to design and evaluate instructional approaches through design-based research methodologies and engages in experimental studies.
 Dr. Philippakos has published her research in leading journals and presents her work at national and international conferences.

 , PhD, is a faculty member in literacy in the Department of Education and Human Development at Clemson University.
 She has taught English and writing at the secondary and collegiate levels and currently teaches preservice teachers and graduate students in education.
 Her research interests include multiliteracies, adolescent literacy, writing instruction, and digital tools.
 Dr. Howell approaches research through partnerships with teachers using methodologies such as design-based research.
 Her research has been published in leading journals of education.